dojo/docs/dojo/touch.rst

 Known Issues
 ============

 If a device (like blackberry phones or some high end desktop computers) has both mouse and touch, dojo.touch will only monitor touch events, ideally it should be monitoring both.
-Please also See the `#13048 <http://bugs.dojotoolkit.org/ticket/13048>`_.
+Please also See `#13048 <http://bugs.dojotoolkit.org/ticket/13048>`_.